 It is, of course, possible to create the code on your own.
 But why risk making mistakes?
 Automating this part is easy with CAM software.
 CAM is an acronym of computer-aided manufacturing.
 So these programs are the ones doing the coding part for you.

 There are a few different CAM packages to choose from.
-Some are CAM only, meaning you can feed in the drawings and models for translating it to CNC programs.
+Some are CAM only, meaning you can feed in the engineering drawings and models for translating it to CNC programs.

 The more common option is CAD-CAM.
 This means CAD software that also has CAM capabilities.
 This way you can create your models, translate them to code and go back and forth between making changes and getting feedback on the producibility of parts.